 These are permanent positions with part time hours.
-The roles will involve providing daily care and support for our children including personal care needs, mobility, daily routine support, communication, independent living skills, learning and leisure activities.
+The roles will involve providing daily care and support for our children and young adults (age range 3-25 years old) including personal care needs, mobility, daily routine support, communication, independent living skills, learning and leisure activities.
 Some challenging behaviours may present, so similar experience is preferred but is not essential.
 These are active and physically demanding support/care roles as our children enjoy a wide range of activities, so if you are looking for a challenging and rewarding opportunity where you can make a real difference, then please apply, and state the hours/days that you are looking for in your application.

 What are the hours?

 We have the following shifts available, and flexibility to work every other weekend is required.

 • Early shifts between 7.30am – 3 / 3.30pm (weekends only)

 • Late shifts between 2.30pm – 10.00pm or 3-10pm (available midweek and weekends)

 • Flexibility to work every other weekend is required

 What are the benefits?

 Good career development opportunities and excellent working environment facilities in addition to all of the following:

 Pension scheme, on site gyms (indoor and outdoor), employee assistance programme, online retail and leisure discounts, doggy day care and grooming service, cycle to work scheme, childcare vouchers, free parking and generous holidays!